Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Coverdell vs. 529 accounts

-A Coverdell ESA isn’t your only choice when it comes to saving for college — a 529 college savings plan is also an option.
+A Coverdell ESA isn’t your only choice when it comes to saving for college — a 529 college savings plan is another option.
 It offers a few more tax benefits than Coverdell ESAs and may be a bit more flexible for some people.
-Here are a few quick differences between the two.

 How to choose a Coverdell account